brooth/jeta-site/mysite/home/markdown/implementation.md

     <h2>Implementation</h2>
 </div>

-In a multi-module project might be a case when some feature needs to be implemented many ways.
-For example, `DbManger` needs a driver to work with a database implementation.
-It might be `sqlite`, `postgres` or any other. `DbManger` does a lot - supports JPQL, mappings, DAO and other features, but depends on a driver to be able to communicate with exact DB implementation.
-Let's see how `Jeta Implementation` can help:
+In a multi-module project might be a case when a feature can to be implemented many ways.
+For example, *DbManger* needs a driver to work with a database implementation.
+It might be `sqlite`, `postgres` or any other. *DbManger* does a lot - supports JPQL, mappings, DAO and other features.
+Even so it depends on a driver to be able to communicate with exact DB implementation.
+Let's see how *Jeta Implementation* can help:

     :::java
     class DbManger {